I’ve created import-kernel-symbols,

 OK!
 Now, since all symbols are resolved by this header correctly, you can call the hidden symbol via special syntax.

-In the case of handle_mm_fault
+In the case of handle_mm_fault,

 1

-|
+| |

-license check, take care of the license of your module.
+Note that since it skips EXPORT_SYMBOL_GPL license check, take care of the license of your module.

-In this case, maybe, releasing code as GPL
+In this case, maybe, releasing code as GPL is the most conservative approach I think.

 Happy Hacking ;)